LensPlaysGames/Corth/README.md

 # Corth
 It's like [Porth](https://gitlab.com/tsoding/porth/-/tree/master/), which is like [Forth](https://www.forth.com/forth/) but written in Python, but written in C++.
 But I don't actually know for sure since I never programmed in Porth or Forth, I only heard that they are some sort of stack-based programming language.
 Corth is also stack-based programming language.
 Which makes it just like Porth, just like Forth, am I rite?

-Also, it compiles directly to executable on multiple platforms (not MacOS (yet)).
+Also, it compiles directly to executable on multiple platforms including Windows and Linux.

+###### WARNING: Corth uses the [system](https://en.cppreference.com/w/cpp/utility/program/system) function within C++ to run external commands on your computer.
+These commands can be affected by user input, so running corth has the potential to run any command on your system if you tell it to, including malicious ones.
+Be sure to check and double check any commands you see that use the `-a` or `-l` compiler options, as these tell Corth to run a different command than the default.
+Every command run by Corth is echoed to the standard out with a '[CMD]' prefix.

 ---